To Kill A Mockingbird

 Jack knew that it a rhetorical question, but he couldn't help himself.
 "No one has ever denied me yet.
 And I'd be surprised if anyone ever did."
 He joked with a wink.
 The older male, around his late twenties, probably twenty-five, gave a laugh of amusement.
 With a raised hand, the man ordered a drink for himself and his new 'friend'.

 "I'm Daniel, if you cared to know."
-Daniel stated with a sparkle in his dark brown eyes.
+Daniel stated with a glint in his dark brown eyes.

 "Well, Daniel, I'm Captain Jack Harkness.
 Pleasure to meet you."
 Jack said with a smile.